 What does “Stop Out Level” or “Stop Out” mean?

-The Stop Out Level is similar to the Margin Call Level, that was covered in the previous lesson, except that it’s much worse!
+The Stop Out Level is similar to the Margin Call Level, which was covered in the previous lesson, except that it’s much worse!

 More specifically, the Stop Out Level is when the Equity is lower than a specific percentage of your Used Margin.